xhlow/dand-t2-p2-eda/README.md

 ## How to Run the Rmd File

-You can view and run the Rmd file using RStudio.
+You can view and run the Rmd file `explore_summarize_data_project.Rmd` using RStudio.
 One way to install RStudio is through Anaconda.
-After downloading the
-[Anaconda installer](https://www.anaconda.com/download/) and running it to install Anaconda, open Anaconda Navigator and click the "Install" button below RStudio.
+After downloading the [Anaconda installer](https://www.anaconda.com/download/) and running it to install Anaconda, open Anaconda Navigator and click the "Install" button below RStudio.
 Once RStudio has been installed, click "Launch" to start using it.